Floral Park Police Department – Deputy Mayor Fitzgerald

 Building Department – Trustee Chiara

-Recently, with the restrictions lifted on construction, there have been a large amount of requests for building permits.
+Recently, with the restrictions lifted on construction, there have been a large number of requests for building permits.
 They are doing their best to turn around these permits as soon as possible.
 Thank you for your patience while waiting for these permits to be approved.
-Thanks Renee and staff for working so diligently during these very different times.
+Thanks, Renee and staff for working so diligently during these very different times.

 Mayor’s Report – Mayor Longobardi

 Mayor Longobardi reported that Floral Park has been a very active place and is reporting on a variety of different important topics tonight from demonstrations to reopening the Village’s parks, pool, and facilities.
 Please note that Village Hall is open for regular hours Monday through Friday via phone and mail; and the doors will reopen as facilities are phased in over the next few weeks.
 The Board and staff have been very busy partnering with local restaurants and the business district(s) to create a temporary outdoor dining and safe experiences as New York moves forward with re-opening.
 It is a priority of this Board to help ensure that there are no empty stores and to help make accommodations to keep our businesses strong.
 Thank you to all of the merchants/owners for serving the community and our residents throughout the pandemic and to our residents for being such loyal patrons.
 Please come out and support the businesses when Phase 3 begins soon.

 I am happy to report that the two demonstrations that took place in Floral Park recently; one in Memorial Park and one that marched to both Sewanhaka and Floral Park Memorial High Schools were peaceful.
 I would like to thank everyone involved, including the Floral Park Police and Fire Departments, the MTA Police, Nassau County PD, and NYS Troopers for coordinating logistics with our DPW to keep the protestors and the public safe.